 About Operant Conditioning

 Of course, behavior isn’t always that simple.
-BF Skinner wanted to dig deeper into the motivations that lead people to perform certain behaviors and what could motivate them to curb other ones.
+BF Skinner wanted to dig deeper into the motivations that lead people to perform certain behaviors and what could motivate them to curb others.
 In addition to the idea of positive and negative reinforcement, he also examined different schedules and how they affected the likelihood that a behavior would be performed again.
 We will get to the schedules in a minute; first, let’s talk about what positive reinforcement is and what it looks like in everyday life.

 What is Positive Reinforcement?